Atry/MIXIN/specification.md

     ```

 - **Mixin**:

   - Represents a mixin definition.
-A mixin can be a reference to another mixin, a set of properties, or a combination of inheritance and properties.
+A mixin can be an inheritance to another mixin, a set of properties, or a combination of inheritance and properties.

 This schema provides a structured way to define and validate mixins in the MIXIN language, ensuring consistency and correct syntax across different files and formats.